gmcastil/threading/README.rst

 ------
-I will probably take some time to make this more appealing, but for now, it works and demonstrates how to farm time-intensive work out to another thread and end or cancel it, without generating a ton of ``QThread destroyed while thread is still running'' errors.
+I will probably take some time to make this more appealing, but for now, it works and demonstrates how to farm time-intensive work out to another thread and end or cancel it, without generating a ton of `QThread destroyed while thread is still running' errors.